THEATRE PRODUCTIONS

-Renad, a young Gazan girl, embarks on a dangerous journey.
+Renad, an 11-year-old Gazan girl, embarks on a dangerous journey.
 Carrying only the echoes of her grandmother’s tales and the spark of her own imagination, she searches for her family and the ‘Anqaa’ - the mythical Palestinian Phoenix.

 “Art confronting one of the world’s most urgent crises” - Middle East Monitor